DNA computing: Improved speed with Localized (cache-like) Computing

-One of the challenges of DNA computing is its speed.
-While DNA as a substrate is biologically compatible i.e. it can be used at places where silicon technology cannot, its computation speed is still very slow.
-For example, the square-root circuit used as a benchmark in field took over 100 hours to complete.
-While newer ways with external enzyme sources are reporting faster and more compact circuits, Chatterjee et al. demonstrated an interesting idea in the field to speedup computation through localized DNA circuits.
-This concept is being further explored by other groups.
-This idea, while originally proposed in the field computer architecture, has been adopted in this field as well.
-In computer architecture, it is very well-known that if the instructions are executed in sequence, having them loaded in the cache will inevitably lead to fast performance, also called as the principle of localization.
-This is because with instructions in fast cache memory, there is no need swap them in and out of main memory which can be slow.
-Similarly, in localized DNA computing, the DNA strands responsible for computation are fixed on a breadboard like substrate ensuring physical proximity of the computing gates.
-Such localized DNA computing techniques have shown to potentially reduce the computation time by orders of magnitude.
+One of the challenges of DNA computing is its slow speed.
+While DNA is a biologically compatible substrate, i.e., it can be used at places where silicon technology cannot, its computational speed is still very slow.
+For example, the square-root circuit used as a benchmark in the field takes over 100 hours to complete.
+While newer ways with external enzyme sources are reporting faster and more compact circuits, Chatterjee et al. demonstrated an interesting idea in the field to speed up computation through localized DNA circuits, a concept being further explored by other groups.
+This idea, while originally proposed in the field of computer architecture, has been adopted in this field as well.
+In computer architecture, it is very well-known that if the instructions are executed in sequence, having them loaded in the cache will inevitably lead to fast performance, also called the principle of localization.
+This is because with instructions in fast cache memory, there is no need swap them in and out of main memory, which can be slow.
+Similarly, in localized DNA computing, the DNA strands responsible for computation are fixed on a breadboard-like substrate ensuring physical proximity of the computing gates.
+Such localized DNA computing techniques have been shown to potentially reduce the computation time by orders of magnitude.

 Renewable (or reversible) DNA computing

 Subsequent research on DNA computing has produced reversible DNA computing, bringing the technology one step closer to the silicon-based computing used in (for example) PCs.
 In particular, John Reif and his group at Duke University have proposed two different techniques to reuse the computing DNA complexes.
 The first design uses dsDNA gates, while the second design uses DNA hairpin complexes.

-While both the designs face some issues (such as reaction leaks), this appears to represent a significant breakthrough in the field of DNA computing.
+While both designs face some issues (such as reaction leaks), this appears to represent a significant breakthrough in the field of DNA computing.
 Some other groups have also attempted to address the gate reusability problem.